 Dawn appreciates the people in her life who have loved, taught and supported her on the journey.
-Special thanks go to her loving and supportive husband, as well as her mom and sister Sheri.
+Special thanks go to her loving and supportive husband.
 Dawn dedicates her studio to the memory of her father and all he taught her.

 Dawn's Journey Is An Ever Changing And Growing Body Of Work...Artist Dawn Soltysiak owns and operates Khnemu Studio LLC and enjoys a live/work lifestyle.
 Her working artist's studio and unique contemporary fine art and craft gallery is located on a picturesque farm estate which she calls home.

 Dawn worked summers on her grand-parents farm and has been involved with ceramics since the age of 2, when her mother opened a hobby ceramics studio.
 These life experiences were the foundation she used to create the unique lifestyle she lives today.

 Preservation, nature, and knowledge are key to my life's journey.
 I enjoy exploring the interplay of organic forms, unique firing techniques, and natural processes .
 My work is the result of these explorations.
 I enjoy diversity of styles from non-functional objects of beauty, and functional work which my customers can use and enjoy on a daily basis.